cpraveen/numa/approx.md

 \lim_{n \to \infty} n [p_n(x) - x^2] = x (1-x) \limplies p_n(x) - x^2 \approx \frac{1}{n} x (1-x), \quad n \gg 1
 $$

 The error decreases at linear rate, which is very slow convergence.
 A quadratic interpolation will recovery the function exactly using just three function values.
+The Bernstein polynomials are not useful for actual approximation, but only for the proof.

 % TODO
 %$$